weitzwoman/BankNotes/README.md

 - add day to transaction table
 - as a user, i can add accounts to my profile (update)
 - private routing!!!!
+- white text on link on index page
+- as a user, i can add transactions to my accounts (update)
+- delete time from transaction form
+- fix budget UI